 Here’s one more secret nobody tells you about being a parent until you’re in the club: that extra hour of sleep you used to enjoy every fall on the end of daylight savings time weekend is now actually one less hour of sleep.
-This weekend, instead of enjoying an extra hour of sleep in the morning, your baby will wake you up an hour earlier than she already does (like say, 5 am).
+This weekend, thanks to the change to daylight savings time, instead of enjoying an extra hour of sleep in the morning, your baby woke you up Sunday morning an hour earlier than she already does.
 It’s not her fault, she’s confused with the time change.

-To make the time change easier and help avoid bedtime chaos, the Sleep Doula has shared her top five tips for an easier transition.
+To make the time change easier and help avoid bedtime chaos, here are the top five tips for an easier transition, according to the experts.

 Remember they are just children and don’t understand time changes.
 But you do, so be smart and make sure you put yourself to bed earlier if you’re concerned about having to wake up an hour earlier.